marco-luzzara/mongodb-transaction-simulation/doc/README.md

 - Conflicts are solved in a fail-fast way: suppose you have a transaction in progress and an outside operation modifies or deletes one document.
 That same document is later modified by a transactional `findOneAndUpdate`.
 There is no reason to wait for commit, it is already clear that it will produce a `WriteConflict`.
 For this reason MongoDB marks this error as `TransientTransactionError`, making the transaction rollback and immediately retrying it with the new snapshot.

 The biggest advantage of **snapshot** isolation is that it prevents dirty/phantom reads and non-repeatable reads, thus providing the maximum level of isolation in terms of "issues coverage".
-Moreover, MongoDB guarantees the *Read your Own Writes* property.

 When it has to deal with write-conflicts, MongoDB distinguishes between concurrent transaction/transaction and concurrent transaction/operation.
 In the first case the second transaction, which is the one that detects a write-conflict, rolls back and, dependently on the APIs used, it could retry or not.
 There are two classes of APIs: